nick-ducker/TerminalApp/docs/development_log.md

 * *1000 :* Passed Enter Q title and skip rules manual tests
 * *1015 :* Passed Check score and prompt array manual tests
 * *1020 :* Passed no colour mode manual test
+* *1030 :* Re-passed initial unit test suite

+### 24/4/20 Status update
+After a lot more time than I initially anticipated, I'm finally finished with all my testing.
+It was interesting to learn a lot more about unit testing and wrap my head around how it works a little better.

+I was surprised to find that the unit testing was actually much more intuitive and fast than doing manual tests.
+This may also be because most of what I was testing in my manual tests were more loop, graphic and input oriented, therefore sucking up a heap more time.

+Additionally, I was surprised how much of the program I ended up writing just by designing many tests that covered most of the programs functioning.
+At this stage, I'll need to go through the implementation plan to fill in the gaps and flesh out the actual game loops using the tested functions.

+After that, I'll revisit the user stories and make sure I'm ticking off all the boxes there before moving on to adding anything extra that I want to include, refactoring my code and updating my documentation to reflect any small changes introduced in the actual writing of the program.

+### 24/4/20
+* *1130 :* Implementation complete
+*